Luminova Framework

 validate

-Validate input data against the applied rules.
+Validate input data against defined rules.

 Parameters: